SureRouge502/SureRouge502/README.md

 ---> Codes that can make programs that are missing from an OS,  Ex: Yourphone app from windows is missing in linux</br>
 ---> Programs that are asked from me</br>
 ---> Projects that i've taken a liking to!</br>
+---> Apps or Programs that i've created to make the use of linux easier for users!
 </br>
 I hope you enjoy this journey so far!</br>
 All the best!</br>